What to know about Elijah McClain's death and the criminal trial of two officers - KTVZ

 Associated Press

-DENVER (AP) — The trial of two Denver-area police officers charged in Elijah McClain’s 2019 death is underway this week.
-Prosecutors are pressing their case that the officers’ excessive force transformed the late-night stop of the Black man into a fatal encounter.
-Defense attorneys argue the officers were correctly performing their duties when paramedics gave McClain an overdose of a powerful sedative.
-A defense attorney suggested Tuesday that McClain’s attempts to resist the officers also could have contributed to his death by making it harder for him to breathe.
-Criminal charges were brought in 2021 after a national racial reckoning in the murder of George Floyd galvanized criticism over law enforcement abuses against Black people.
+DENVER (AP) — Defense attorneys for two Denver-area police officers charged in the 2019 killing of Elijah McClain are trying to cast doubt on whether a neck hold by police contributed to his death.
+Prosecutors say the officers’ excessive force transformed the late-night stop of the Black man into a fatal encounter.
+But the pathologist who performed the autopsy in the case testified Tuesday that McClain overdosed on ketamine injected by paramedics.
+Pathologist Stephen Cina says he’s unsure if the neck hold contributed.
+Criminal charges were brought in 2021 after a national racial reckoning following the murder of George Floyd galvanized criticism over law enforcement abuses against Black people.